Quality Manual

 Before choosing to request an embargo, students should discuss the matter with their supervisor to ensure they take account of funder/sponsor expectations relating to open access for the thesis, as well as any other funding conditions.

 It is important to note that with embargoed theses, the bibliographic details (author, title and abstract) remain discoverable and available to read.
-Please consider whether the abstract contains commercial or sensitive information in consultation with your supervisor when you are assessing whether embargo or a formal restriction is required.
+A student should consider whether the abstract contains commercial or sensitive information in consultation with their supervisor when they are assessing whether embargo or a formal restriction is required.

 Where an embargo is applied to the thesis it cannot be released without author permission.
 Please consider pre-approving a request from supervisors to view the thesis during an embargo period.